ryanhuh/spaceinvader/README.md

 ==>
 Reason behind this error is it only works in device having A7+ chip, simulator will not work for this.

+xcode 12.4
+i was encontered error
+clang: error: no such file or directory: '/usr/lib/libz.dylib'
+clang: error: no such file or directory: '/usr/lib/libiconv.dylib'